How To Use Snapchat For Business (Beginner’s Guide)

 They are fun, popular, and easy to create.
 AR lenses are filters that can overlay everything from bunny ears to sunglasses onto a user’s photo and you can create your very own special lenses relevant to your business.

 All you have to do is develop a frame, filter or lens, pick a subject, and get started.
 AR Lenses are a great interactive way for users to create unique memories with special lenses relevant to your business and it’s also a great tool for reaching millennial users.

 I mean, who wouldn’t want to see their face turn into a delicious taco or a Starbucks cup?

 And who knows?
 You might even see your Lenses going viral and being shared on other social media platforms too!

-There are no particular rules here since users can’t skip them.
-But since Snapchat is a platform for young audiences it’s best to embrace a playful feel so your ads are more engaging.
+Since Snapchat is a platform for young audiences, it’s best to embrace a playful feel so your ads are more engaging.